ghi-electronics/Docs/software/tinyclr/tutorials/wifi.md

 ### OpenSocket()

-`OpenSocket(string host, int port, SPWF04SxConnectionType connectionType, SPWF04SxConnectionSecurityType connectionSecurity, string commonName = null)`.
+`OpenSocket(string host, int port, SPWF04SxConnectionType connectionType, SPWF04SxConnectionSecurityType connectionSecurity, string commonName)`.
 Opens a socket client.
 Arguments are a string host name, an integer port number, an SPWF04SxConnectionType connection type, and a connection security type of `none` or `Tls`.
 Returns an integer ID number for the socket.

 ### QuerySocket()